-For this very purpose, we needed an ideal explainer video length which is short, straightforward and focused script.
+For this very purpose, we needed an ideal explainer video length that is a short, straightforward, and focused script.

-So we worked with Edgar to make a shorter version of the script, putting in few pointers from our past experience.
+So we worked with Edgar to make a shorter version of the script, putting in a few pointers from our past experience.

-It is necessary to involve our client when we are working on a script because we need them to guide us on which demographic they are aiming to reach.
+It is necessary to involve our clients when we are working on a script because we need them to guide us on which demographic they are aiming to reach.

-Besides that, we also needed their valuable understanding about the market and their expertise in social media.
+Besides that, we also needed their valuable understanding of the market and their expertise in social media.

 We mixed information, entertainment, and marketing value in one script.